Bergur Anderson

 Bio

-Bergur Anderson is an experimental composer and sound artist, exploring polyphonic storytelling and sound's transitory qualities through music-and-sound-making, performance, publications and voice-based art works.
+Bergur Anderson is a composer and sound artist based in Rotterdam.
+His practice focuses on polyphonic storytelling and the transitory qualities of sound through experimental music-making, sound publications, installations and voice-based art works.

-Unisong (2024) is his fourth release on the Futura Resistenza label — with previous releases including solo LP Night Time Transmissions (2021) and come, Memory: fieldwork (2023), a collaborative cassette made with visual artist and partner Katrina Niebergal.
-He's recently exhibited at an other world, puntWG, The Pole (NL), Harbinger and Kling og Bang (IS); played at Mengi (IS), Occii, Roodkapje, Kiosk, Rib (NL), De Nor, Het Bos, Grand Hospice (BE); had works presented on BBC Radio 3, NTS, Kiosk Radio, Palanga Street Radio, Radiophrenia and Radio TNP.
+Recent releases include “Live at Grand Hospice” (digital, 2025), made with Diana Duta; “Unisong” (LP, 2024); and “come, Memory: fieldwork” (cassette, 2023), a collaborative cassette made with visual artist and partner Katrina Niebergal.
+He's recently exhibited at an other world, puntWG, The Pole (NL), Harbinger, Hamraborg Festival and Kling og Bang (IS); played at Mengi (IS), Occii, Roodkapje, Kiosk, Rib (NL), De Nor, Het Bos, Grand Hospice (BE); and presented works on BBC Radio 3, NTS, Kiosk Radio, Palanga Street Radio, Radiophrenia and Radio TNP.
+Bergur performs and makes art pop/cosmic folk music under the name Bergmál, and publishes sound journal/music research mixes Listeningcraft.

 Education